 How will I know if the pain medication is working?

 You will be asked how the pain medication is working.
-You will need to measure your pain on a scale of zero to 10 using the following scale.
+You will need to measure your pain on a scale of zero to 10.
 It is important to know what your goal is for pain relief, on a scale of zero to 10.
 Reporting your pain helps the health care providers know how well your pain medication is working.